collective/collective.subsitebehaviors/README.rst

 CamelCase notation is used (as in 'AttrName', above).
 So for example background-color css attribute is specified 'BackgroundColor'.

+If there is no css attribute name found in the field id, it is assumed the field value contains a full regular 'attribute: value' css style statement, without the ending semicolon.

+An example:

-This may sound complex at first sight, but it's really not- for example to define a custom background color for your content, just add a Dexterity field with an id 'css_tagbody_cssattrBackgroundColor'.
+All this may sound complex at first sight, but it's really not- to define a custom background color for your content, just add a Dexterity field whose id is 'css_tagbody_cssattrBackgroundColor'.